← HOME

 CHATGPT VS A TRAVEL AGENT FOR TRAVEL PLANNING

-ChatGPT excels at brainstorming destinations but can't book flights or verify real prices.
-Here's when AI chatbots help—and when you need human expertise.
+ChatGPT excels at travel brainstorming but can't book flights or verify real prices.
+Here's when to use AI chat vs a proper travel agent.

 By Maddy S. ·